 Focus on brand awareness

 Employer branding is critical to attracting top sales talent.
 The best salespeople want to work for the best companies.
-Your brand lends credibility to your sales career opportunities, attracts passive candidates, and helps seal the deal when your candidate is faced with competing offers.
+Your brand lends credibility to your sales career opportunities, attracts passive candidates, and helps seal the deal when your candidate is faced with competing for offers.
 Employment branding goes beyond just a logo on a job post.
 It is a comprehensive strategy designed to send the message that your company is the best place for salespeople to work.
 Consider:

 - Graphic banner advertising